paragraph-xyz/docs/src/pages/index.md

 ---
-title: Getting started
+title: Overview
-pageTitle: CacheAdvance - Never miss the cache again.
+pageTitle: Paragraph - web3 newsletters & publishing
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Learn how to publish
 ---

-Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}
+Welcome to Paragraph.
+This documentation teaches you everything you need to know about web3 newsletters & publishing. {% .lead %}

 {% link-grid %}